All Episodes

 Why are they attacking well?

-But Sinclair is a group of of TV stations that have affiliations with MBC, CBS, ABC, and Fox.
+But Sinclair is a group of TV stations that have affiliations with NBC, CBS, ABC, and Fox.

 In other words, their stations run Stephen Colbert and Kimmel and Stephanopoulos, and otherwise they'd lose their affiliations.

-So that I mean this recent business of the last twenty-four, forty-eight hours where Sinclair has been taking criticism from uh uh CNN and uh others because they're putting out word to you know to their all of their stations that they need to run certain messages.
+So that, I mean, this recent business of the last 24, 48 hours where Sinclair has been taking criticism from CNN and others because they're putting out word to, you know, to all of their stations that they need to run certain messages.

-What is left out of all of this is that CNN itself, not to mention MSA and NBC, ABC, CBS, NBC, they all have their liberal narrative down pat.
+What is left out of all of this is that CNN itself, not to mention MSA, NBC, ABC, CBS, NBC, they all have their liberal narrative down pet.

 They do exactly what they are complaining about.

-What they don't like is that it's a different it's a conservative narrative of events, that it that it's a different of opinion.
+What they don't like is that it's a conservative narrative of events, that it's a different opinion.

 I mean, this is why, Sean, they can't stand you.

-I mean, you know, you know what the saddest thing show every day and you're on it, and of course they cannot stand it.
+You can't see a show every day, and you're on it, and of course, they cannot stand it.

 You know, what's so amazing to me is they've got every outlet they want.